Justice Ruth Bader Ginsburg dead at 87 - KESQ

 “As a litigator and then as a judge, she changed the face of American anti-discrimination law,” Kagan said.
 “She can take credit for making the law of this country work for women and in doing so she made possible my own career.”

-Ginsburg, even after her fifth diagnosis with cancer was working on a book with one of her former clerks, Amanda Tyler.
+Ginsburg, even after her fifth diagnosis of cancer, was working on a book with one of her former clerks, Amanda Tyler.
 It was based on her life on gender equality.

 Dissents and strategy